- 2 cups fresh or frozen cranberries, halved

 - 3 cups miniature marshmallows

 - 3/4 cup pineapple tidbits, drained

-- In a large bowl, combine cranberries and sugar; let stand for 30 minutes.
+- Combine cranberries and sugar; let stand 30 minutes.
 Add next five ingredients and mix well.
-Gently fold in the whipped cream; chill before serving.
+Gently fold in whipped cream; chill.
 Yield: 10-12 servings.

 Reviews for Cranberry Waldorf Salad

 "I think someone needs to look up the definition of "Waldorf Salad".
 This is a variation of Ambrosia.
 1 star for the inclusion of marshmallows, sorry but I can't stand 'em."

 "I've always loved Waldorf Salad.
 As to the name, it was named for the Waldorf Hotel where it was created in 1896.
 I booked my son in the Waldorf when he took the two-day New York Bar Exam, and he made sure he ordered it there, too!
 The addition of cranberries is interesting and tasty!
 My family and guests love this salad!"